 If you have the privilege of getting into a self-driving car today there will be a steering wheel right where you would expect.
-And probably also a backup driver, ready to intervene in case something goes wrong during the journey.
+And probably also a backup driver, ready to intervene in case something should go wrong during the journey.

 But General Motors (GM) autonomous vehicles division wants to remove the steering wheel from its vehicles.
 Or rather: he wants to start testing his cars without the wheel.
 And he has already produced a video that shows what such a design could look like without a steering wheel.